-For my part, I seek something completely different from the laws of love given above.
-Three examples, taken from literature and philosophy, could illustrate what I mean by an essential condition of love:
+Three examples from literature and philosophy illustrate what I mean by the essential condition of love:

 First, Shakespeare: